lish-khn/NetflixMovieAnalysis/README.md

-Investigating Netflix Movies: A 1990s Exploratory Analysis Project Overview
+Netflix Movies Analysis Project

-This project revisits and extends an exploratory data analysis of Netflix movie data with a focused lens on the 1990s decade (1990–1999).
-The objective is to understand how movie durations and genre patterns looked before the rise of streaming-era content, and to identify trends in short-form movies, particularly within the Action genre.

-The project has been updated with improved data cleaning, clearer feature definitions, and more structured visual analysis.

-Key Questions

-The analysis seeks to answer the following:

-What was the most frequent movie duration in the 1990s?

-How common were short movies (less than 90 minutes) during this decade?

-How many short Action movies were released in the 1990s?

-How does movie duration vary across genres and release years?
+Project Overview

+This project performs exploratory data analysis (EDA) on a Netflix movies dataset to gain insights into trends, durations, genres, and patterns of movies released over the years.
+The analysis focuses on understanding movies by decades, genres, and duration, along with visualizations to support data-driven insights.

 Dataset

 File: netflix_data.csv

-Scope: Netflix titles metadata

-Key fields used:

-title

-genre

-release_year

-duration

-type

-Only movies were included in this analysis; TV shows were excluded.

-Data Preparation

-The following preprocessing steps were performed:

-Filtered the dataset to include only movies

-Isolated movies released between 1990 and 1999

-Converted duration values from strings (e.g., "90 min") to integers

-Defined a short movie as one with a duration under 90 minutes

-These steps ensured numerical accuracy and consistency in the analysis.

-Exploratory Data Analysis

-The EDA includes:

-Distribution analysis of movie durations in the 1990s

-Identification of the mode (most frequent duration) for the decade

-Genre-based segmentation, with a focus on Action movies

-A scatter plot visualizing movie duration vs. release year, with genre-based color coding

-Visualization

-Movie Duration by Year of Release

-X-axis: Release Year

-Y-axis: Duration (minutes)

-Colors indicate genre categories (Children, Documentaries, Stand-Up, Other)

-This visualization highlights long-term duration trends and the emergence of shorter formats in specific genres.

-Key Results

-Most frequent movie duration in the 1990s: stored as duration

-Number of short Action movies in the 1990s: stored as short_movie_count

-These values summarize the core findings and serve as reference points for further exploration.

-Tools & Technologies

-Python

-pandas

-matplotlib

-Jupyter Notebook

-Project Structure
-investigating-netflix-movies/
-│
-├── data/
-│   └── netflix_data.csv
-│
-├── notebook/
-│   └── netflix_1990s_eda.ipynb
-│
-├── visuals/
-│   └── movie_duration_by_year.png
-│
-├── README.md
-└── requirements.txt

-Future Improvements

-Extend analysis to other decades for comparison

-Perform genre-wise duration trend analysis

-Introduce interactive visualizations
+Source: Publicly available Netflix dataset (e.g., Kaggle)

+Columns include:

+Title – Name of the movie

+Genre – Movie genre

+Duration – Movie duration in minutes

+Release_Year – Year of release

+Director – Director of the movie

+Country – Country of origin

+Rating – Movie rating (if available)

+Features & Analysis

+Data Cleaning: Handling missing values, duplicates, and incorrect entries.

+Decade Analysis: Analyze movies released in specific decades (e.g., 1990s) for patterns.

+Duration Analysis: Identify the most frequent movie duration.

+Genre Analysis: Count of movies per genre and identification of short movies (<90 minutes) in each genre.

+Visualization:

+Histograms for movie duration

+Bar charts for genre frequency

+Scatterplots for year vs duration trends

+Key Insights

+Most frequent movie duration in the 1990s: duration minutes (replace with your calculated value)

+Number of short action movies in the 1990s: count (replace with your calculated value)

+Top genres in each decade and duration trends

+Tools & Libraries

+Python – Main programming language

+Pandas – Data manipulation

+NumPy – Numerical operations

+Matplotlib & Seaborn – Data visualization

+Jupyter Notebook – Interactive analysis

+How to Run

+Clone the repository:
 Build a dashboard summarizing decade-level insights

 Conclusion